While Liberti Main Line is a new church, our beliefs and practices are not. We wholeheartedly embrace the good news of historic Christian faith.

-Liberti wholeheartedly embraces the good news of historic Christian faith: that, in the life, death, and the resurrection of Jesus of Nazareth, God has acted to redeem and renew the cosmos he has created.
+that in the life, death, and resurrection of Jesus of Nazareth, God has acted to redeem and make new the cosmos he has created.

 And, we are also participants in an international organization that seeks to start gospel-centered churches in the world's major metro regions called the Redeemer City to City Network.